m1337v/flex-dump/README.md

 	3. Testing: Test the tool on different frameworks and share your feedback.

 Thank you for your support in making Flex-Dump better for everyone!

-This should cover everything.
-Let me know if there’s anything else you’d like to tweak!